renuo/i18n-docs/README.md

 # i18n-docs

-**i18n-docs** is a ruby gem that helps you to keep translations stored in Google Docs.
+**i18n-docs** is a ruby gem that helps you to maintain your translations files, using a Google Docs Spreadsheet, or any other csv file.
 This makes it easier for translators and project members to coordinate changes and updates.
-In addition, the standard features of Google Docs are super handy for this process: revision tracking, authorization, publishing, etc.
+In addition, the standard features of Google Docs are super handy for this process: revision tracking, authorization, etc.

-This gem works as well outside of a Rails environment.
-You can call it any from any ruby file.

-*This gem is currently in use and tested with Rails 3.1.
-It probably works with other 3.x versions, but probably not 2.x at the moment.*
+This gem works both in Rails and non-Rails environment.
+See [3.
+Usage](#3-usage) for more details.

 ## 1. Features

-- import translations from Google Spreadsheet/Worksheet or CSV files to locales yml files (one per locale)
+- import translations from Google Spreadsheet/Worksheet or csv files to locales yml files (one per locale)
-- export translations from local locales yml files to Google Spreadsheet/Worksheet or CSV files
+- export translations from local locales yml files to Google Spreadsheet/Worksheet or csv files

 ### 1.1 Spreadsheet structure

-The spreadsheet can either be a Google Drive spreadsheet worksheet or a CSV file.
+The spreadsheet can either be a Google Drive spreadsheet worksheet or a csv file.

 eg: **Google Drive**
 Spreadsheet name: `my-i18n`
-Speadsheet key: `1GsK...Cjwfw` (see the url `https://docs.google.com/spreadsheets/d/{spreadsheet_key}/edit`) Worksheet name: `numbers`
+Spreadsheet key: `1GsK...Cjwfw` (see the url `https://docs.google.com/spreadsheets/d/{spreadsheet_key}/edit`) Worksheet name: `numbers`
 ```
 | key           | en    | fr    | de   |